prajwal8074/SMS_LLM/Call-Interface/README.md

 6. Install 'Dialer App' on connected android device (```adb install DialerApp/app/build/outputs/apk/core/debug/dialer-core-debug.apk```)
 7. Create a folder named CallRecordings in the 'Desktop' folder (```mkdir Desktop/CallRecordings```)
 8. Run ```./Desktop/call_handler.sh```
-9. Now calls on the connected android device should play an audio message and save caller voice message in the CallRecordings folder
+9. Now calls on the connected android device should interact as shown in the demo video